1. Do I have to book my ticket online?

 14. Do you have a lost property section?
 What do I do if I’ve lost an item at the museum?

-Lost property is kept at the Information – Ticket Desk of the Bourse de Commerce - Pinault Collection for a period of 3 months for items with a value of under 100 euros and for 1 year for items with a value of over 100 euros.
+Lost property is kept at the Information – Ticket Desk of the Bourse de Commerce - Pinault Collection for a period of 1 month.
 After this timeframe, items are sent to the Central Office for Lost Property with the Prefecture of Police.

 Official documents, bank cards and driving licenses are deposited after one week to the police station of the 4th arrondissement.